← Back to Research

 Tesla's cost-per-mile advantage at $0.81 versus Waymo's roughly $1.40 (Morgan Stanley) matters at scale, and Tesla is years from that scale.
 Zoox sits further along but in the prove-the-tech phase.
 The more interesting dynamic is Baidu's Apollo Go: 22 cities globally, 250,000 weekly trips, partnerships with both Uber and Lyft for London.
 The geopolitical anxiety that drives Waymo's Ojai supply-chain risk is anxiety about the same Chinese AV capability Apollo Go demonstrates.

-Pulling it together, my base case (40-50% probability) is that Waymo reaches 750,000 to 950,000 weekly rides by year-end 2026, falling short of the million.
-The Ojai enters public service in September or October.
+Pulling it together, my base case (40-50% probability) is that Waymo reaches 600,000 to 850,000 weekly rides by year-end 2026, falling short of the million.
+Paid Ojai service, live in Phoenix since July 29, spreads to California through the fall now that the CPUC has cleared it.
 Safety incidents continue to create friction without triggering formal enforcement.
-London slips to mid-2027.
-The China supply chain holds.
+London slips to late 2027.
+The China supply chain holds through the window.
 FY2026 Other Bets loss lands in the $8-9 billion range.
 Waymo grows fast and stays unprofitable, with the path to profitability visible and not yet reached.

-The bull case (15-20%) is that the flooding behavior gets resolved cleanly, the school-bus pattern stops, Ojai launches in late summer, fleet expansion accelerates, the million-ride number hits, London launches on schedule, and federal AV legislation rides through on the transportation reauthorization.
+The bull case (15-20%) is that the spring's operational pauses prove to be the bottom, the school-bus pattern stops, the Ojai fleet ramp accelerates through Q4, the million-ride number hits anyway, and the cheap-vehicle economics start showing up in the segment loss line.
 The Waymo narrative flips from "expensive experiment" to "inevitable platform" and the $126 billion valuation starts to look cheap.

 The bear case (15-20%) is that a fatality or another child injury triggers NHTSA enforcement and political backlash.
-Ojai slips into 2027 under compounding software pressure.
-Ride growth stalls at 550,000 to 600,000.
-China import restrictions hit before the Ioniq 5 ramp covers the gap.
+Ride growth stays flat near 600,000 as the spring stall extends.
+Washington closes the glider loophole before the Ioniq 5 ramp covers the gap, the risk I now price at 27%.
 FY2026 loss balloons past $10 billion.
 The Waymo IPO timeline slides past 2030.

 The tail (5-10%) is multiple bear cases compounding at once.
 An incident with political fallout during the NHTSA investigations, Ojai supply-chain disruption, and federal legislation that imposes new operational restrictions on robotaxi operators.
 Waymo's growth reverses for the first time.
 The $126 billion valuation is least equipped to survive this scenario, and it is the scenario the current narrative most underprices.